 Deficiencies in Acyl-CoA Dehydrogenases

-The deficiencies in acyl-CoA dehydrogenases represent a group of inherited diseases that impair mitochondrial fatty acid β-oxidation result from deficiencies in the family of acyl-CoA dehydrogenases that catalyze the first reaction in the mitochondrial β-oxidation pathway.
+The acyl-CoA dehydrogenase deficiency disorders represent a group of inherited disorders that are associated with impairment of mitochondrial fatty acid β-oxidation.
+As the name implies, these disorders result from deficiencies in the family of acyl-CoA dehydrogenases that catalyze the first reaction in the mitochondrial β-oxidation pathway.
 The enzymes affected belong to one of three categories:

 - Very long-chain acyl-CoA dehydrogenase (VLCAD): The symptoms that result from deficiencies in VLCAD were originally ascribed to loss of long-chain acyl-CoA dehydrogenase (LCAD) activity.
 However, expression of the gene encoding LCAD (ACADL) is poor in humans and, therefore, LCAD does not contribute, to any significant extent, to long-chain fatty acid oxidation.
 Mitochondrial oxidation of long-chain fatty acids begins through the activity of VLCAD.